pydemic/mundi/README.rst

 RegionSet({'AD', 'AE', 'AF', 'AG', ...})

 The resulting object, a region set, is a set-like structure with the list all matched regions.
-The :func:`mundi.countries` function accept filtering using keyword arguments, like the query bellow that fetches all South American countries (XSA is the code for South America).
+The ``mundi.countries()`` function accept filtering using keyword arguments, like the query bellow that fetches all South American countries (XSA is the code for South America).

 >>> countries = mundi.countries(parent_id='XSA')

-The resulting RegionSet can be easily queried and converted to dataframes.
+The resulting RegionSet can be easily queried and converted to a dataframe.
 We can, for instance, aggregate total population or find the region with the largest or smallest populations quite easily.